2KurvaGaming/Network-V9-exam/notes/Layer 4 - Transport.md

 | Zigbee | Zigbee | Low-power, low-data-rate wireless protocol for IoT and smart home applications. | Application (7) |

 ---

+### 🛜 At the Network and Data Link layers, the port number is ignored - it becomes part of the data payload and is invisible to the routers and switches that implement the addressing and forwarding functions of these layers.

+### 📞 At the receiving host, each segment is decapsulated, identified by its port number, and passed to the relevant handler at the Application layer.
+Put another way, the traffic stream is de-multiplexed.

+It’s like the **postmaster general** of the internet: doesn’t deliver the mail itself, but makes sure it’s packed right, tracked, and resent if lost.

+---